elifesciences/elife-xpub/docs/incidents/2019-02-06-multiple-file-uploads.md

 All times UTC.

-10:00 standup in which the overwriting file name issues is discussed and parked in favor of parallel file uploads
+10:00 standup in which the overwriting file name issues is discussed and parked in favor of parallel file uploads being done beforehand

+Peter understood that the file uploads issues were all to be parked, in favor of documentation

 10:42 ticket created by Hem to make files upload in parallel as a prerequisite for other tickets.

 Inadvertently added in the Todo column

-Peter understood that the file uploads issues were all to be parked, in favor of documentation

 Cory (and Hannah) thought that the work on file uploads will be large and postponed until further discussion.